NicholasMoser/gnt4.online/docs/scon4_all_changes.md

    - Opponent is launched away
    - Crumples the opponent, he gets no combo follow up from this
 - 5BBBB(A) damage increased from 14 to 20
+- 5A
-- 5A charge time reduced from 11 frames to 8
+    - Charge time reduced from 11 frames to 8
+    - Grabbable the entire move
 - 2B(B) changed with 5BBB(B) with A follow up
 - 2A(A) added as 6A
 - 6A